You are here: Urology Textbook > Anatomy > Kidney > Gross anatomy

 The kidneys are supplied by parietal branches of the aorta (renal artery).
 The vascular supply (A. renalis dexter et sinistra) is often subject to variations.
 The right renal artery passes under the vena cava to the right kidney.
 Both renal arteries run together with the renal veins.

-The renal veins drain into the vena cava inferior.
+The renal veins drain into the inferior vena cava.
 The left renal vein is longer and passes over the aorta below the superior mesenteric artery into the vena cava.

 Lymphatic Vessels of the Kidney